Stay connected with your church family by joining our Facebook group. >View directions to join.

 REMEMBER IN YOUR PRAYERS

-We encourage you to open your Bible to read the scripture passages before reading Pastor Compton's message.
+We encourage you to open your Bible to read the scripture passages before reading Pastor Kern's message.